sib-swiss/NGS-variants-training/docs/day2/annotation.md

 ## Exercises

-To use the human genome is a reference, we have downloaded the database with:
+To use the human genome as a reference, we have downloaded the database with:

 !!! warning "No need to download, it's already downloaded for you"